What to expect from the Assessment process

 If the test you want is only available in paper form, then you may only take an assessment test once.
 The assessment results are a placement at the level at which to begin your work.
 If the assessment staff has a question about the results, they may ask you to re-take a portion of the assessment in which case there will be no additional fee.

-If you originally tested on a computerized test with us then you may retest, however, the fee is higher.
 You may not retake an assessment test once you are enrolled in a related course or in the same term as you were enrolled in a course you withdrew from.
-This only applies to computer assessments at this time.
-Paper assessments were designed to be taken only once.

 Generally speaking an assessment is valid so long as the test itself is still in use and the placement level (or Camosun course equivalent) recommended has not had substantial changes since the test was taken.